Takalik Abaj: History

+Note: The period spans used at Takalik Abaj differ slightly from those generally used in the standard chronology applied to the wider Mesoamerican region.

 Early Preclassic

 Takalik Abaj was first occupied at the end of the Early Preclassic period.
 The remains of an Early Preclassic residential area have been found to the west of the Central Group, on the bank of the El Chorro stream.
 These first houses were built with floors made from river cobbles and reed-thatched roofs supported on timber poles.
 Pollen analysis has revealed that the first inhabitants entered the area when it was still thick forest, which they began to clear in order to cultivate maize and other plants.
 Over 150 pieces of obsidian have been recovered from this area, known as El Escondite, mostly originating from the San Martín Jilotepeque and El Chayal sources.

 Middle Preclassic

 Takalik Abaj was reoccupied at the beginning of the Middle Preclassic.
 This was probably by Mixe–Zoquean inhabitants, as evidenced by the plentiful Olmec-style sculpture at the site dating to this period.
 The construction of public architecture had probably begun by the Middle Preclassic; the earliest structures were made of clay, which was sometimes partially burned in order to harden it.
 Ceramics from this period belonged to the local Ocosito tradition.
 This ceramic tradition, although it was local, showed strong affinities with the ceramics of the coastal plain and foothills of the Escuintla region.

 The Pink Structure (Estructura Rosada in Spanish) was built as a low platform during the first part of the Middle Preclassic, at a time when the city was producing Olmec-style sculpture and La Venta was flourishing on the Gulf coast of Mexico (c.800–700 BC).
 During the latter part of the Middle Preclassic (c.700–400 BC), the Pink Structure was buried under the first version of the enormous Structure 7.
 It was at this time that the use of Olmec ceremonial structures was discontinued and Olmec sculpture was destroyed, signalling an intermediate period prior to the beginning of the city's Early Maya phase.
 The transition between the two phases was a gradual one, without abrupt changes.